 Privacy & Confidentiality Policy

 The Financial Rights Legal Centre Inc. (Financial Rights – ‘we’ ‘us’ and ‘our’ in this policy) respects the privacy of its clients and other individuals (‘you’, ‘your’).
-This policy applies to the handling of personal information in the provision of advice, counselling and casework services, including the National Debt Helpline, the Insurance Law Service (ILS) and the Aboriginal Advice Service (AAS)
+This policy applies to the handling of personal information in the provision of advice, counselling and casework services, including the National Debt Helpline, the Insurance Law Service (ILS) and Mob Strong Debt Help.

 Financial Rights has obligations, and you have rights, under Commonwealth and NSW privacy law.
 Our practice is designed around a highest common standard.

 As a legal and financial counselling practice we also have legal and ethical obligations in relation to confidentiality.
 Solicitors and financial counsellors may not disclose any client information that has come to them in their professional capacity and in the legitimate course of their professional employment except with your consent or in very narrow circumstances defined by law.
 Because a client’s instructions are given to the legal practice and not just the individual solicitor or financial counsellor, the duty is binding on all staff and volunteers within the Centre.